mui/material-ui/docs/pages/blog/introducing-connect.md

 ## Quick Storybook preview

-In Figma you can see all states of any given component, but you may not be able to interact with them.
-That's why there's an embedded Storybook preview panel in Connect so that you can conveniently play around with your changes and also see how they interact with other props available in the component API.
+The Connect plugin also bakes in an embedded Storybook preview panel so that you can conveniently play around with your changes and see how they interact with other props and states available in the component API.

 <video preload="metadata" autoplay muted loop playsinline width="1584" height="1080">
   <source src="/static/blog/introducing-connect/storybook.mp4" type="video/mp4">